webtactics/gloucesterthunderboltsswimmingclub/news/2026/260430-gtsc-presentation-night.md

 ---
- We’re excited to invite all families to our annual Presentation Night, happening on April 30th at 6pm at the <a href="https://www.facebook.com/p/Gloucester-Country-Club-100052649385910/" target="_blank">Gloucester Golf Club</a>.
+ We’re excited to invite all families to our annual Presentation Night, happening on April 30th at 6pm at the <a href="https://www.facebook.com/p/Gloucester-Country-Club-100052649385910/" target="_blank" title="Gloucester Golf Club" alt="Gloucester Golf Club">Gloucester Golf Club</a>.

  This is a special evening for our club and we’d love to see you all there!